![]() |

 It appears that Plan B outscores Plan A, giving it a 69% overall rating.
 In terms of total tricks, the disparity is reduced somewhat by the fact that Plan A would produce five tricks even with QJ doubleton offside.
 That overtrick would accrue (1/15 × .48 / 2) = 1.6% of the time, but of course that consideration is not worth the risk of a contract.
 In any case, the overall comparison is close, but taking two finesses is the mathematical winner.

-Since the two lines of play are approximately equal in merit, this is one of those times when clues gained from the bidding or play should influence declarer's plan of attack.
-The lead of a low club suggests longer clubs to the left, which reduces the likelihood of the magic QJxx in diamonds in that hand.
+The two lines of play being approximately equal in merit, this is one of those times when clues gained from the bidding or play should influence declarer's plan of attack.
+The lead of a club, for example, suggests length in that suit, which reduces the likelihood of the magic QJxx in diamonds in that hand.
 The more clubs on the left, the more attractive Plan A becomes; conversely, longer clubs on the right would make Plan B the standout choice.